XpiritBV/BuildingModernWebApplicationsWorkshop/docs-angular/Lab2-CreatingComponents.md

     HighScoresListComponent
     // #end
   ],
-  imports: [BrowserModule, AppRoutingModule],
+  imports: [
+    /* ... */
+  ],
   providers: [],
   bootstrap: [AppComponent]
 })
-export class AppModule {}
+export class AppModule { }
 ```

-In the AppModule you declare what components are available for use in your application.
+In the `AppModule` you declare what components are available for use in your application.

 ### 2. Display the component